jader-rubini/vue-keystroke/README.md

 # vue-keystroke

-Small little practice project that listens to keystrokes and displays the key name and code to the user.
+Small little practice project that listens to keystrokes and displays the key name and key code to the user.

 ## Recommended IDE Setup